-We believe in creating and sustaining a strong and inclusive school community for parents, staff, and students as well.
-To that end, students/families who wish to distribute invitations at school should include all the children in your child's class.
-For smaller get-togethers and parties of any sort, we ask you to distribute invitations outside of school, and use discretion when commenting on school campus.
-This is in keeping with maintaining an inclusive environment and cultivating a strong community at Atlas.
+We believe in creating and sustaining a strong and inclusive school community for parents, staff, and students.
+To that end, students and families who wish to distribute invitations at school should include all the children in their child's class.
+For smaller gatherings and parties, we ask that you distribute invitations outside of school and use discretion when discussing them on campus.
+This helps maintain an inclusive environment and cultivate a strong community at Atlas.